trent-gill/grav-skeleton-oer-content-space-site/pages/04.modular-page/modular.md

 onpage_menu: true
 ---

+University Writing loosely follows the schedule outlined here.

 This is an example **modular** page, where content from separate **child** pages is displayed.
 Each of the below definitions are contained in a separate page, and these pages can be included in multiple areas of the site.
-[Text](http://wikieducator.org/OER_Handbook/educator_version_one/Conclusion/Glossary) by [http://wikieducator.org/](http://wikieducator.org/), available under a Creative Commons Attribution 4.0 license.